jellydn/moleculer-typescript-template/README.md

 -   Add a `FLY_API_TOKEN` to your GitHub repo.
 To do this, go to your user settings on Fly and create a new [token](https://web.fly.io/user/personal_access_tokens/new), then add it to [your repo secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `FLY_API_TOKEN`.

--   Create a persistent volume for the sqlite database for both your staging and production environments.
-Run the following:

-    ```sh
-    fly volumes create data --size 1 --app moleculer-typescript
-    fly volumes create data --size 1 --app moleculer-typescript-staging
-    ```

 Now that every is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

 ## GitHub Actions